What we think

 This is where you can peer into our minds and learn a bit more about us as recruiters, consultants and humans.
 Expect plenty of insight into Consumer, Retail, Recruitment, and life in our Leeds and London spaces.
 Some tips from the top and the odd guest appearance.
 Enjoy and please feel free to leave us a comment!

-Footfall to click rates: twenty years of change in Consumer Goods5th January 2022
+Footfall to click rates: 20 years of change in Consumer Goods5th January 2022

 2022 marks the 20th anniversary of Seven.
 Anniversaries and birthdays are a great time to reflect on past and present, and we’ve been thinking about our sectors of Consumer Goods and Retail; what’s changed and what hasn’t.
 Picturing retail 20 years ago conjures images of humming streets, queues and the pinging of tills.
 These days those features are still there, but many shopping experiences are also comprised of keyboard clicks and the noise of the kitchen coffee machine.
 If you wanted to, you could conduct most of your shopping in silence lying in bed!
 Let’s have a look at what else has changed in our world since the year the Euro became official currency, Britney & Justin dominated the charts and Queen Elizabeth II celebrated her golden jubilee.